 How do I participate in the Plan?
 1 How is my service determined for purposes of Plan eligibility?
 2 What service is counted for purposes of Plan eligibility?
 2 What happens if I'm a Participant, terminate employment and then I'm rehired?
 3 ARTICLE II EMPLOYEE CONTRIBUTIONS What are elective deferrals and how do I contribute them to the Plan?
 3 What are rollover contributions?
-4 ARTICLE III EMPLOYER CONTRIBUTIONS What is the Employer matching contribution and how is it allocated?
+3 ARTICLE III EMPLOYER CONTRIBUTIONS What is the Employer matching contribution and how is it allocated?
+4 How is my service determined for allocation purposes?
 4 ARTICLE IV COMPENSATION AND ACCOUNT BALANCE What compensation is used to determine my Plan benefits?
-4 Is there a limit on the amount of compensation which can be considered?
+5 Is there a limit on the amount of compensation which can be considered?
 5 Is there a limit on how much can be contributed to my account each year?
-5 How is the money in the Plan invested?
+How is the money in the Plan invested?
 5 Will Plan expenses be deducted from my account balance?
-5 ARTICLE V VESTING What is my vested interest in my account?
+6 ARTICLE V VESTING What is my vested interest in my account?
 6 ARTICLE VI DISTRIBUTIONS PRIOR TO TERMINATION OF EMPLOYMENT Can I withdraw money from my account while working?
 6 Can I withdraw money from my account in the event of financial hardship?
 7 ARTICLE VII DISTRIBUTIONS UPON TERMINATION OF EMPLOYMENT When can I get money out of the Plan?
 8 What is Normal Retirement Age and what is the significance of reaching Normal Retirement Age?
-When am I considered to be disabled under the Plan?
-How will my benefits be paid to me?
+8 When am I considered to be disabled under the Plan?
+8 How will my benefits be paid to me?
 8 May I elect another distribution method?
 9